TUDelftMe/cecles/Documentation/Report/index.md

 The learning material based on the (validated) keywords is presented to the student who can now start learning.

 ### teacher
-The member of the teaching staff is able to provide feedback on the relevancy of the keywords for the course. more on this in **[link to chapter HC]**
+The member of the teaching staff is able to provide feedback on the relevancy of the keywords for the course. more on this in the chapter on human computation.

 # System Analysis
 The system analysis chapter is dedicated to explain the functionality of the CECLES system.
 This chapter is split in two mains sections, the keyword pipeline and the results pipeline.
 Both processes are developed to generate results as relevant as possible for students.
 The keyword section is split from the results process because their approach differ.
 The keywords pipeline is based on theoretical and expert-based operations.
 The results pipeline, on the other hand, is reflected on user input.